Computing 1-Periodic Persistent Homology with Finite Windows

 \paragraph*{Contributions} Here, we build on the work of \cite{onus2022quantifying} in an algebraic setting in order to study the (persistent) homology of 1-periodic cellular complexes.
 In particular, we provide two main results for the classification of toroidal and non-toroidal cycles of finite quotient spaces.
 To do this, we study $K$ (or $G$) locally via maps on the homology of small finite subcomplexes of $K$ induced by inclusion.
 We will see that these maps extend to form a zig-zag persistence module, and we can leverage the representation theory to define finite-dimensional endomorphisms which can identify toroidal cycles in $O(N^\omega\log^2 N)$ time, in which $N$ is the number of cells in a fixed size window, i.e. one copy of the periodic complex, and $\omega$ is the exponent for matrix multiplication.

-Our first result (Theorems~\ref{thm:isomorphisms} and~\ref{thm:recover}) characterizes homology classes which arise due to quotienting (but may not exist in all finite windows).
-Though such toroidal cycles are non-local and represent the cycles of the ambient torus, we show that it is always possible to represent them locally for 1-periodic cell complexes -- allowing us to find all such cycles efficiently. \begin{result} The toroidal cycles of $K$ can be identified with a subspace of the cycles in a unit cell $U$ (respectively, the intersection of adjacent unit cells $V$) of $K$.
-Moreover, this subspace is exactly the generalized image of a canonical endomorphism on $\Hg_\bullet(U)$ (on $\Hg_\bullet(V)$). \end{result}
+Our first result (Theorems~\ref{thm:isomorphisms} and~\ref{thm:recover}) characterizes homology classes which arise due to taking the quotient (but may not exist in all finite windows), i.e. toroidal cycles.
+We show that for these cycles, which appear due to equivalence relations of the ambient torus, it is always possible to represent them with a finite window for 1-periodic cell complexes which allows us to find all such cycles efficiently. \begin{result} The toroidal cycles of $K$ can be identified with a subspace of the cycles in a unit cell $U$ (respectively, the intersection of adjacent unit cells $V$) of $K$.
+Moreover, this subspace is precisely the generalized image of a canonical endomorphism on $\Hg_\bullet(U)$ (on $\Hg_\bullet(V)$). \end{result}

 Our second result (Theorem~\ref{thm:unimodal}) shows there is some partial control over the appearance of toroidal cycles when we take persistence of finite representations. \begin{result} Toroidal cycles are unimodal in the sense that if their local representative at time $i$ represents a non-toroidal cycle at time $j$ for $j>i$ then it must represent a non-toroidal cycle for all $k\geq j$. \end{result}